 Can you enhance the navigation or page layout to keep visitors on your site longer?
 Consider rethinking the customer journey.
 We expect a much lower average if this is a single-page application where much activity occurs without reloading a page.

 How do you track the number of pages per session?

 You can find your website’s average pages per session in Google Analytics’ Acquisition>>Overview>>Channels Report.
 You can see this in the left sidebar.

 You will see an overview of the total pages per session for your overall website here.

 Do you want to go any further into this metric?
 In addition, you can see the average number of pages per session for each channel, medium, source, and referral.
 This will allow you to determine which traffic sources bring in the most active users.

-You will find the pages per session for each of your main acquisition channels there.
-This allows you to identify which channels are bringing more engaged users to your website.
+You will find the pages per session for each of your main acquisition channels.
+This lets you identify which channels bring more engaged users to your website.

 Methods for increasing pages per session

 So, how can you raise your pages per session after all of that?